 You can smell the wild garlic as you walk through the woods.
-Now (March), is the perfect time to be gathering it.
 The young tender wild garlic leaves are best, as they can get a bit tough as the plant matures into flower.

 Toasted rice powder is used a lot in Laos and Thailand where it is known as Khao khua.
 I love it because it adds a delicious nutty flavour and texture to dishes.